-When Google and Indian Railways joined hands to launch WiFi in 2016, it was an initiative to make the passengers more empowered.
-Two years later, in the quaint streets of Ernakulam, a coolie cleared his KPSC (Kerala Public Service Commission) exams, thanks to the free WiFi of Indian railways.
+When Google and Indian Railways joined hands to launch WiFi in 2016, it was an initiative to empower passengers.
+Two years later, in Ernakulam, a coolie cleared his KPSC (Kerala Public Service Commission) exams, thanks to this very free WiFi.

-A native of Munnar, Sreenath says the WiFi at the railway station opened up opportunities for him, starting from downloading books to question papers.
-He also says that the internet speed at the station is quite impressive at 20-40 mbps.
+Hailing from Munnar, Sreenath says the WiFi at the railway station opened up opportunities for him, starting from downloading books to question papers.
+He also says that the internet speed at the station is impressive at 20-40 mbps.
 As of now, he has qualified for the written exam of KPSC, and intends to work for his village first, says WIOnews.

 I will keep studying.
 I work as a coolie because I have the pressure of running my house, but I will keep studying and appearing for exams.
 If I appear for enough exams, I am bound to get a good job, Sreenath says.